ksator/junos-automation-with-ansible/README.md

 These playbooks use the two sets of modules for Junos automation.
 They also use other Ansible modules (template, assemble, uri, wait_for, debug, ...).

 ### Directories
-This repository use several directories.
+This repository uses several directories.
-I am reusing the Ansible module names for the directories names.
+I am re-using the Ansible module names for the directories names.
 Each directory has:
 - Playbooks
-- a readme fil
+- a readme file

 ### Lab topology
 The lab topology is described in the file [lab topology.pdf](lab%20topology.pdf)